menandmice/micetro_docs/guides/user-manual/dhcp_scopes.rst

 2. You have two ways to choose the scopes you want to configure.

-  * From the list of scopes, select one or more scopes, right-click and select Configure Failover.
+  * From the list of scopes, select one or more scopes, right-click and select :guilabel:`Configure Failover`.

-  * Right-click the DHCP server and select Configure Failover.
+  * Right-click the DHCP server and select :guilabel:`Configure Failover`.
 A dialog box listing all configurable scopes displays.
-Select the scopes you want to configure and click Next.
+Select the scopes you want to configure and click :guilabel:`Next`.
 The failover configuration dialog box displays.

-  Relationship Name.
+  Relationship Name
     Select the relationship you want to use for the failover configuration or enter a name if you want to create a new relationship.
 If you choose an existing relationship, you will not be able to change any of the relationship properties and you can simply click OK to complete the failover configuration for the scope.

-  Partner Server.
+  Partner Server
     Enter the name or IP Address of the partner DHCP server with which failover should be configured.
 You can select from the list of Windows Server 2012 machines or you can type the host name or IP Address of the partner server.

-  Mode.
+  Mode
     Select the failover mode you want to use.
 You can choose between Hot standby and Load balance.

-  Role of Partner Server.
+  Role of Partner Server
     If you chose the Hot standby mode, you must choose the role of the partner server.
 You can choose between Standby and Active.
 If you choose Standby the current server will be Active and vice versa.

-  Maximum Client Lead Time.
+  Maximum Client Lead Time
     If you don't want to use the default values, enter the new values in the hours and minutes edit fields.

-  Addresses reserved for standby server.
+  Addresses reserved for standby server
     If you chose the Hot standby mode, you must enter the percentage of addresses that should be reserved to the standby server.

-  Local server load balance percentage.
+  Local server load balance percentage
     If you chose the Load balance mode, you need to specify the load balance percentage to use on the local server.
 The remaining percentage will be used on the partner server.

-  State Switchover Interval.
+  State Switchover Interval
     Select this checkbox if you want to use Automatic State Switchover and specify the interval to use.

-  Enable Message Authentication.
+  Enable Message Authentication
     Select this checkbox if you want to use message authentication between the DHCP servers.
 If the message authentication is enabled, you must provide a shared secret for the message authentication.

 Removing a Failover Configuration